Jeygopi/CycleGAN/README.md

 ## Training Data

-Training data was sourced from
+Training data was sourced from https://github.com/Raman-Lab-UCLA/Multiclass_Metasurface_InverseDesign

+Full details about generation can be found there.